 We also held workshops at some locations in China based on workshop-related feedback obtained through dialogue in Japan in fiscal 2018.

 Systems That Use Customer Feedback to Increase CS & QualityImprove the Responsiveness of Customer Consultation Office

 The staff of the Customer Consultation Office responds to questions, concerns, opinions, requests, and other inquiries from customers.
-To provide support that satisfies customers without requiring them to be directed to call the departments responsible for the matters concerned, all employees of the Customer Consultation Office learn about our products and technologies and strive to offer, as much as possible, responses to inquiries at a one-stop shop.
-Thanks to this initiative, we have received praise from customers concerning calls relating to opinions and requests.
+With the goal of avoiding the forwarding of those calls to the departments responsible and taking action that does not leave the customer waiting, all employees of the Customer Consultation Office learn about our products and technologies and strive to offer, as much as possible, responses to inquiries at a one-stop shop.

 Systems for Employees to Share Customer FeedbackPublication of VOICE and VOICE PLUS That Summarize Customer Feedback

 Sekisui Chemical Group’s Customer Consultation Office receives over 10,000 inquiries and comments every year.
 Sekisui Chemical Group directly answers each inquiry and analyzes the factors that motivated the customer to make the inquiry in the first place, in order to discover the hidden needs of customers.
 Many of these customer inquiries contain requests and ideas for making improvements, such as changing product specifications and increasing the range of variations.
 By feeding back these customer opinions to the divisions of each internal company, we are able to improve CS & Quality by revising specifications and enhancing catalog markups from the users’ perspective.